kyegomez/swarms/README.md

 * Add task completion logic with meta prompting, task evaluation as a state from 0.0 to 1.0, and critiquing for meta prompting.

 * Integrate meta prompting for every agent boss and worker

+* Get baby agi set up with the autogpt instance as a tool